AmethystBird/COMP3016-Lab-Tasks/Lab2/README.md

 }
 ```
 ### Multiple Inheritance
-In certain cases, a class may share share commonalities with not just one, but multiple other classes.
+In certain cases, a class may share commonalities with not just one, but multiple other classes.
 For example, the grapefruit is a species of citrus fruit that is a hybrid of both oranges & pomelos.
 For this reason, it shares certain characteristics of both oranges & pomelos.
 In cases such as this, multiple inheritance can be used in order to allow for a class to derive from many superclasses.
 The example code below displays how this can be achieved:

 **Header**
 ```c++